Anxiety Can be One of the Stages of Grief. Some Face it Every Day.

 Renowned author and Los Angeles-based grief expert Claire Bidwell Smith has spoken and written at great length about grief and anxiety.
 She has even suggested that anxiety could be considered an additional stage of grief.

-Here’s a link to Claire Bidwell Smith’s website where you’ll learn much more about “anxiety as a stage of grief.”
+I would love my readers to use this link to Claire Bidwell Smith’s website for more about “anxiety as a stage of grief.”

 Death and Anxiety